technolaji/github4s/docs/src/main/tut/git_data.md

 ### Update a Reference

-You can update a reference using `updateReference`, it takes as arguments:
+You can update a reference using `updateReference`; it takes as arguments:

 - the repository coordinates (`owner` and `name` of the repository).
 - `ref`: ref formatted as heads/branch.